-After the 6 sessions, the mindfulness group had less insomnia and sleep problems that the group that received the education.
+After the 6 sessions, the mindfulness group had fewer insomnia and sleep problems than the group that received the education.

 In another study, researchers followed a patient treated with Mindful Based Therapy (MBT-I), including meditation for insomnia.
 The patient was having trouble staying asleep.

 The patient was a worrier and would have thoughts that prevented her from going back to sleep for some time.
 By practicing mindful meditation, the patient could double her time sleeping by learning to clear her mind of her worrying thoughts.

 How Does Meditation Help You Sleep

 Most people have insomnia due to stress.
 Meditation can help you sleep in two ways.

 Meditation helps you learn to clear your mind and focus on the moment.
 That means when you are laying in bed with your thoughts racing, through meditation, you learn to let those thoughts go.
 Yes, they exist, but by letting them go and concentrating on your breathing or an ambient sound, you allow your mind to relax and start winding down.

 As your mind relaxes, so does your body.
 The day’s tension is released, and your muscles begin to relax.
 The relaxation of the mind and body starts the beginning of the sleep cycle.